Who's in and who's out at the World Cup | New Country 923

 GROUP C

-France clinched advancement with a 1-0 win over Peru on Thursday and leads with six points.
+France has advanced and leads with six points.
 Denmark is second with four after a 1-1 draw against Australia, which has one point.
 Peru has been eliminated.
 Denmark plays France on Tuesday, when Australia takes on Peru.

 GROUP D